-QazaqGaz participates in the implementation of a comprehensive plan for the development of the country's gas industry for 2022-2026.
-The company has already initiated a number of proposals to the law "On Gas and Gas Supply" on socially fair pricing reform, including expanding the list of categories of consumers willing to purchase marketable gas at market value planned to increase the volume of marketable gas, due to the commissioning of Anabai field into commercial development.
+The company has already initiated a number of proposals to the law "On Gas and Gas Supply" on socially fair pricing reform, including expanding the list of categories of consumers willing to purchase marketable gas at market value.

-On the run-up to the IPO, the company focused on achieving a higher position in the ESG rating, improving corporate governance, and reviewing environmental regulations.
+On the run-up to the IPO, the company focused on achieving a

-Among the priorities of QazagGaz modernization of gas transmission infrastructure in Mangystau and Atyrau regions.
+Among the priorities of QazaqGaz - modernization of gas transmission infrastructure in Mangystau and Atyrau regions.
 The company intends to start developing a feasibility study on the project "Increasing the Capacity of Beineu-Bozoi-Shymkent Main Gas Pipeline".
-Besides, it is
+Besides, it is planned to increase the volume of marketable gas, due to the commissioning of Anabai field into commercial development.